 In timely and incisive analysis, our experts parse the latest development news and devise practical solutions to new and emerging challenges.
 Our events convene the top thinkers and doers in global development.

-As the violent crackdown on protesters in Syria intensifies, so does the international search for an effective response that stops short of military intervention.
+This post is joint with Jenny Ottenhoff As the violent crackdown on protesters in Syria intensifies, so does the international search for an effective response that stops short of military intervention.
 Meeting in Washington last week, U.S. President Barack Obama and British Prime Minister David Cameron called on their governments and allies to ratchet up pressure on the Bashar al-Assad regime, but they offered no new diplomatic options and stopped short of endorsing mounting calls for military action, leaving many in the international community wondering: what else can be done?

 The CGD proposal to try preemptive contract sanctions is drawing growing attention inside and outside of government.
 Under this approach, new contracts with the Assad regime, for example, for oil or arms, would be declared illegitimate, so that a legitimate successor government could choose not to honor them.

 Tim Harford explored the idea in his Undercover Economist column in the Financial Times and Andrew Sullivan picked it up in the Daily Beast, one of the world’s most widely read blogs.
 CNN published an op-ed by CGD senior fellows Kimberly Elliott and Owen Barder, who are leading this policy initiative, on its Global Public Square.
 Duncan Green endorsed the idea on From Poverty to Power.
 Charles Kenny neatly explained the idea in his column in Foreign Policy: “What is particularly attractive about preemptive contract sanctioning in the case of Syria is that, unlike the existing trade sanctions, they work even if many countries refuse to enforce them.”
 Barder explained the roots of the idea, with reference to his early work in the UK